Soap tutorial and recipe for absolute beginners (you can do it!)

 Please view the video tutorial first, then look below that for the written recipe with all the information you’ll need to make this beautiful handmade soap at home.

-To read my general introduction to soap making, you’ll find that here.
+To read my general introduction to soap making (it’s important to know how this works and how to be safe!) you’ll find that here.

 The Recipe